Building Skills & Enhancing Lives

 Future Initiatives

-The play bus would be a minibus that is equipped with mini-library, educational games, toys, art materials.
-This minibus would visit schools and crèches in urban and semi-urban areas with the following incentives:
+The Play Bus would be a mini-bus with books, educational games, toys, and art materials that would visit schools and crèches in urban and semi-urban areas with the following incentives:

 • Educators